files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 ---
 title: Sustaining Community Momentum into 2023
-description: version 2.3 is now available to download as a free update.
+description: We're excited to not only introduce the next major release of Files, but also a series of future changes to sustain contributor momentum into 2023.
 thumbnail: /blog-resources/filesv2-3/HeroImage.jpg
 date: 2022-7-5
 author: yaichenbaum